Watergate complex: Watergate Hotel and Office Building

-The Watergate Hotel
+Watergate Hotel

 Management and ownership of the hotel have changed several times since the mid-1980s.
 In 1986, Cunard Line, the cruise ship company, took over management of the hotel and began redecorating and refurbishing it.
 The British Coal Board pension fund sold the hotel portion of the building to a British-Japanese consortium in 1990 for $48 million.
 Blackstone Real Estate Advisors, the real estate affiliate of the Blackstone Group, bought the hotel for $39 million in July 1998.
 For a few years in the late 1990s and early 2000s (decade), the Watergate Hotel was operated by the Swissôtel hotel group.
 But the hotel underperformed other Swissôtel operations of similar size, location, and price.
 Jean-Louis Palladin's eponymous restaurant in the building closed in 1996.
 The hotel subsequently underwent a renovation in 2000.
 Swissôtel was purchased by Raffles Hotels and Resorts, and Raffles' management contract ended in May 2002.

 Blackstone began managing the hotel, and put it up for sale in the fall of 2002 (with an asking price of $50 million to $68 million).
 Monument Realty bought the hotel for $45 million in 2004 and planned to turn it into luxury apartment co-ops.
 But many residents in other parts of the complex (some of whom owned the 25 percent of the hotel not sold to Blackstone) argued that a hotel would better enhance the livability of the area and challenged the conversion in court.
 The hotel closed on August 1, 2007, for a $170 million 18-month renovation, during which the hotel rooms were intended to be roughly doubled in size to 650 sqft.
 But the renovation never occurred, and the building sat empty—consuming $100,000 to $150,000 a month in security, heating, electricity, water, and other costs.
 Lehman Brothers, Monument Realty's financing partner, went bankrupt in 2008 and Monument was forced to attempt to sell the property.
 No buyer emerged and the Blackstone Group regained ownership of the hotel.